Testing Chinese-region apps overseas: availability checks before you rely on any route

 Bilibili is the most popular long-form video platform among younger Chinese audiences, hosting anime, gaming content, documentaries, variety shows, and licensed dramas.
 Bilibili's geo-restrictions affect its premium content (大会员 content) and some licensed shows, while many user-generated videos are accessible globally.

-To unlock Bilibili's full catalog from abroad:
+To test Bilibili from abroad:

 2. 2 Open the Bilibili app or website (bilibili.com).